-The new Museum will illuminate challenging but crucial, heart-wrenching moments in history.
-As the generation of Holocaust survivors dwindles, the importance of our mission grows.
-Now more than ever this building will convey our mission, create a space for learning and exploration, and allow for reflection so visitors may fully comprehend the gravity of the information they have just absorbed.
-The museum aims to transform every visitor.
+The new Museum will deal with difficult, thought-provoking, crucial, and heart-wrenching moments in history.
+As the generation of Holocaust survivors dwindles, our mission is important now more than ever.
+This building will convey our mission, create a space for learning and exploration, and allow for reflection so visitors may fully comprehend the gravity of the information they have just taken in.
+The museum aims to transform the life of every visitor.

-The 50,000 square foot building’s design it leads visitors through a carefully choreographed sequence of spaces intended to remove the visitor from distractions so that the focus is solely on the exhibits.
+The 50,000 square foot building’s design is deliberate in the way that it leads visitors through the journey--a carefully choreographed sequence of spaces intended to remove the visitor from distractions so that the focus is solely on the exhibits.

-From the lobby, the Orientation Theater becomes the departure point for the journey through the exhibition rooms in the building.
+From the lobby, the Orientation Wing becomes the departure point to the journey through the exhibition rooms in the building.

-The Shoah (Holocaust) section is the first major exhibition space the visitor will experience.
+The Holocaust/Shoah Wing is the first major exhibition space the visitor will experience.
 It encourages the visitor to focus on the history and inhumanity that were the horrors of the Holocaust and answers the question, how did this happen?

-The Human Rights Gallery follows the Shoah section and demonstrates the efforts of humankind to learn the lessons of the Holocaust and to introduces the concept of “never again” which still has not come to fruition.
+The Human Rights and Genocide Wing which includes the Human Rights Gallery and The Genocide Gallery, follows the Shoah section and demonstrates the efforts of humankind to learn the lessons of the Holocaust and to ensure that ‘never again’ is a true statement.